jbcodeforce/kafka-studies/docs/index.md

 SASL_PLAINTEXT (using PLAINTEXT transport layer & SASL-based authentication) SASL_SSL (using SSL transport layer & SASL-based authentication)
 ```

-In Strimzi the following yaml extract defines the listeners type and port: `tls` boolean is for the traffic encryptio, while `authentication.type` will define the matching security protocol.
+In Strimzi the following yaml defines the different listeners type and port: `tls` boolean is for the traffic encryption, while `authentication.type` will define the matching security protocol.

 ```yaml
 listeners: